-The DynaRoot system offers inclination measurements under real wind load conditions, which is a can provide a good approximation of the actual situation that eventually leads to the uprooting of a tree when measuring with sufficient wind.
+The DynaRoot and DynaTree system offers inclination measurements under real wind load conditions, which is a can provide a good approximation of the actual situation that eventually leads to the uprooting of a tree when measuring with sufficient wind.
 It is easier to set up and carry out than a pulling test; no need for heavy equipment, climbing equipment and physical exertion during the test.
 There are only two disadvantages to this measurement.
-One is that sufficiently high wind velocities (at least 25/35 km/h) during the measurement are required, which may be a problem when urgent results are expected.
+One is that sufficiently high wind velocities (at least 25 km/h) during the measurement are required, which may be a problem when urgent results are expected.
 The other issue is that the measurement is more time consuming than the traditional pulling test.
 However, it does not require constant monitoring - after setup, the system can be left alone for the several hours required to collect the data.
 It can also be more efficient than the traditional test when measuring multiple trees simultaneously.
-Table 1 compares DynaRoot to the traditional pulling test.
+Table 1 compares the Dyna system to the traditional pulling test.

-Issue Pulling test DynaTree Required equipment Cable, ratchet, load cell, ladder, inclinometer (approx. 50 kg) Anemometer, inclinometer, elastometers (approx. 20 kg) Load Static Realistic Time required 1-3 hours / tree At least 3 hours / several trees SF calculation Crown area, drag factor and critical wind speed required Only critical wind speed required Weather conditions Wind speed < 25 km/h Wind speed > 25 km/h
+Issue Pulling test DynaTree Required equipment Cable, slings, winch, load cell, ladder, inclinometer (approx. 50 kg) Anemometer, inclinometer, elastometers (for DynaTree only) (approx. 20 kg) Load Static Realistic Time required 1-3 hours / tree At least 3 hours / several trees SF calculation Crown area, drag factor and critical wind speed required Only critical wind speed required Weather conditions Wind speed < 25 km/h Wind speed > 25 km/h

-Table 1: Comparison of DynaRoot and the traditional pulling test
+Table 1 Comparison of the DynaRoot and DynaTree system and the traditional pulling test